TBD54566975/web5-spec/spec/spec.md

 #### Supported Credential Types

-Web5 primarily supports the W3C Verifiable Credentials Data Model v1.1 [[ref:VC-DATA-MODEL-1.1]], with the following features:
+This version of Web5 supports the W3C Verifiable Credentials Data Model v1.1 [[ref:VC-DATA-MODEL-1.1]], with the following features:

 1. **Basic Credentials**: Standard Verifiable Credentials containing claims about a subject.
 2. **[[ref:Verifiable Presentations]]**: Holder signed VCs that can be shared with verifiers.